wuranbo/vim-json/readme.md

 * **JSON-specific Warnings:**
 	* Warn about *decimals* smaller than 1 that don't start with a 0 (so .1 gives a warning, it should be 0.1).
 	* Warn about *comments* and *trailing semicolons*.
+	* Warn about *trailing commas* after the last element of arrays or objects.

 Screenshots
 -----------